busathlab/mdlab/docs/namd_lab2.md

 	read namd file "charmm-gui/namd/step6.6_equilibration.coor"
 ```

 This code block demonstrates how to load NAMD binary coordinate files into CHARMM.
-This feature is very rudimentary, and formatting is strict.
-The file name *must* be encircled by double quotes (`"`) and the coordinates can only be read into the main coordinate set (not the comparison set, though you can get around this limitation by using `coor copy comp` or `coor swap`).
+The NAMD import feature is very rudimentary, and formatting is strict.
+The file name *must* be encircled by double quotes (`"`) and the coordinates can only be read into the main coordinate set (you can get around this limitation by using `coor copy comp` and then `coor swap`).

 ```fortran
 ! reorient entire system to "fit" the simulated protein backbone to the average protein backbone, will be reversed later